intervalia/angular-tools/ivAngularTools/ivOnCmd/README.md

 ##My Angular Directive: `iv-on-cmd`

-My Angular directive, `iv-on-cmd`, used the delegate functionality of jQuery to simplify Angular code.
+My Angular directive, `iv-on-cmd`, uses the delegate functionality of jQuery to simplify Angular code.
 It does some of the behind-the-scenes work for you.
 It figures out what the command `cmd` is and the command data `cmdData` and inserts that into the `$event.data` object.
 Then it passes $event through to your handler.

 The following HTML example has the `iv-on-cmd` directive on the outer `<div>`.
 This allows one event handler `processCmd()` to handle all of the click events from the three child buttons.